LocalJoost/LocalJoost.github.io/_posts/2022-01-05-Some-Blender-tricks-for-the-impatient-Mixed-Reality-HoloLens-developer-(1).markdown

 ## Cleaning out the Blender scene
 * Make sure the Mode Selector is in Object Mode
 * Click Select/All in the Edit Menu
-* Hit the delete key on your
+* Hit the delete key on your keyboard

 ## Importing an existing model into Blender
 This is an easy one: click File/Import in the Edit menu and choose the type.
 Like I wrote before, I imported an helicopter model - an FBX - I used in AMS HoloATC that has multiple problems.